 This scene is a direct call back to Captain Pike in The Cage.
 Following the death of three crew members on Rigel VII, he too is doubting himself and he, like Kirk, confides in the ship’s doctor in the privacy of his cabin.
 The scene Roddenberry wrote in 1964 worked beautifully then and worked just as well when he borrowed the idea two years later.

 JJ Abrams’ Star Trek Beyond made the same play.
 Kirk is again with McCoy, questioning the choices he has made, but he has much less cause to feel insecure and the scene is a pale imitation.

 It was not unusual for Roddenberry to rewrite scripts, as in Balance of Terror.
 He did it so often and to such an extent that writers routinely complained and many had pseudonyms ready to go.
 The story credit on A Private Little War is “Jud Crucis,” for example, a take on “Jesus Crucified” that Don Ingalls adopted to protest Roddenberry’s changes.

 But those rewrites were often magic.
-That scene filmed in 1966 lasts less than 90 seconds and yet it gives a world of insight into the captain.
+That scene in Balance of Terror lasts less than 90 seconds and yet it gives a world of insight into the captain.
 The episode would still be great without it, but less so.